 - 1. Not provide services to any third-party that is adverse to Client in a matter in which Vendor has provided, or is providing services to Client. - 2.
-Not provide services to any third-party that it knows is adverse to Client on a matter in which it is not providing services to Client, without first obtaining written consent from Client.
-Client agrees that it will not unreasonably withhold consent for Vendor to provide services to third-parties under this provision provided that granting such consent will not adversely impact Client in any pending or future litigation or proceeding; and
+Not provide services to any third-party that is a business competitor of Client.

-3. Promptly inform Client if it learns that any third-party to whom it is providing services is adverse to Client.
+- 3. Not provide services to any third-party that it knows is adverse to Client on a matter in which it is not providing services to Client, without first obtaining written consent from Client.
+Client agrees that it will not unreasonably withhold consent for Vendor to provide services to third-parties under this provision provided that granting such consent will not adversely impact Client in any pending or future litigation or proceeding; and - 4.
+Promptly inform Client if it learns that any third-party to whom it is providing services is adverse to, or a business competitor of Client.

-Vendor agrees that it will follow the conflicts policy outlined above after the termination of the Engagement, pursuant to paragraph \\\, for a period of \\\ years.
+Vendor agrees that it will follow the conflicts policy outlined above after the termination of the Engagement, pursuant to paragraph , for a period of years.